 This may sound silly—after all, it’s your personal statement.
-But so often, people end up telling a story about a person they knew, or a patient who had an impact on them at a volunteer opportunity, etc. By the end of the essay they’ve told a compelling story about someone else, rather than themselves.
+But so often, people end up telling a story about a person they knew, or a patient who had an impact on them at a volunteer opportunity, etc. By the end of the essay they’ve told a compelling story about someone else, rather than themself.
 Sure, the essay includes a discussion about the author’s reactions, but they remain just that—reactions to someone else, rather than something that comes from within the writer.

-Tip 3: Get feedback from many different sources
+Tip 4: Get feedback from many different sources

-People can often feel embarrassed about their personal statements, and as a result they only show the essay to their pre-med adviser, and maybe a parent.
+People can often feel embarrassed about their personal statements, and as a result they only show the essay to their pre-med adviser and maybe a parent.
 This is a major mistake!
 You should get feedback from friends, professors, classmates, parents, and yes, your pre-med adviser.
-Since you don’t know the exact person who will be reading your essay, you have to aim for a work that has strong general “readability”.
+Since you don’t know the exact person who will be reading your essay, you have to aim for something that has strong general “readability”.
 If you can show the essay to both your physics lab partner and your grandmother, and both of them like it, then you’re on the right track.

 Letters of recommendation

-As with the personal statement, there’s tons of advice out there, but I’d like to emphasize the one that is most often forgotten: the thank you card.
+In addition to the above-mentioned, I’d like to emphasize some advice that is most often forgotten: the thank you card.

 When that moment comes, you don’t want to just stare blankly at the person going, “ ... uh ... where’s the bathroom?”
-Instead, you want to be sure to have a handful of focused questions about that particular school.
-Show the interviewer that you’ve read up about that school, that you’re enthusiastic about attending, and that you’re well-prepared for the interview.
+Instead, you want to look like you’ve done your research and have a handful of focused questions about that particular school.
+Show the interviewer that you’ve read up about their school, are enthusiastic about attending, and are well-prepared for the interview.

 A final word on how to get into med school